 Power reserve: Virtually unlimited

-Functions: Hours, minutes, seconds, world time (25 time zones,) chronograph, unit converter (rotary slide rule on the bezel, conversion of distance, fuel load, weight and speed)
+Functions: Hours, minutes, seconds, world time (25 time zones,) chronograph, unit converter (rotary slide rule on the bezel, conversion of distance, fuel load, weight, and speed)

-Case material: Stainless steel (refs.
+Case: Stainless steel (refs.
 SSG001, SSG005) / Stainless steel with black hard coating (SSG003)

-Case size: 47.80 mm
+Size: 47.80 mm